lp-wan/archi/schc-architecture.md

 on extrinsic properties.

 ### SCHC Rules
 SCHC Rules are a description of the header protocols fields, into a list of Field Descriptors.
 The {{rfc8724}} gives the format of the Rule description for C/D, F/R and non-compression.
-In the same manner the SCHC Header and SCHc CORECONF_Management will use the {{rfc8724}} field descriptors to compress the format information.
+In the same manner the SCHC Header and SCHC CORECONF_Management will use the {{rfc8724}} field descriptors to compress the format information.

 Each type of Rule is identified with a RuleID.
 There are different types of Rules: C/D, F/R, SCHC Header, CORECONF_Management and No Compression.
 Notice that each Rule type used an independent range of RuleID to identify its rules.